ollitoivanen/tailwind-demo/README.md

 ## What it does

 Products are fetched from https://fakestoreapi.com/products and placed on a responsively scaling list.
-Pressing an Add-button appends the item to a list and increases the basket item count.
+Pressing an Add-button appends the item to a list and increases the shopping cart item count.